ballerina-platform/module-ballerinax-redis/docs/spec.md

 - `zScore`: Determine the score of a member in a sorted set.
 - `zUnionStore`: Union multiple sorted sets and store the resulting sorted set in a new key.

-## 3.6 String Commands
+## 3.6 String Operations

 String operations allow manipulation of string values in Redis.

-Ballerina Redis connector supports the following string commands:
+Ballerina Redis connector supports the following string operations:

 - `append`: Appends a value to a key.
 - `bitCount`: Counts set bits in a string.